Jackie Jones: Background

-Jackie has lived in Cardiff and Pembrokeshire since 1985.
+In 2019 it was reported that Jackie had lived in Cardiff and Pembrokeshire since 1985.

+Academic career

 Jones has been researching and teaching law for over 20 years, first at Cardiff Law School, then at Bristol Law School, UWE.
 Her main teaching and research interests lie in the areas of gender, migration, asylum process, human trafficking, violence against women, all within a human rights perspective.

 Jones was previously the Chair of the Wales Assembly of Women and President of the European Women Lawyers Association, and worked with various equalities organisations, including Welsh Women's Aid and the National Alliance of Women's Organisations.

-Representing Wales
+Political career

 Jones was the Labour MEP for Wales in the European Parliament from July 2019 to January 2020, when the UK withdrew from the European Union.
 Within the European Parliament, Jones was a member of the Legal Affairs Committee, the Women's Rights and Gender Equality Committee, and a substitute member of the Transport and Tourism Committee, as well as first Vice-Chair of the Delegation for relations with the United States.
 Jones also founded the Wales-EU Parliamentary Friendship Group which focused on strengthening Welsh-EU relations and providing a platform for Welsh citizens' rights and interests at the European level post-Brexit.

 Jones stood for the Labour Party in Preseli Pembrokeshire at the 2021 Senedd election.

-Since May 2022 Jones has been a county councillor on Cardiif Council for the Whitchurch & Tongwylais ward.
+She came second with 35% of the vote.
+At the 2022 UK local elections she was elected to represent the Whitchurch & Tongwynlais ward on Cardiff Council.

+From 2021 until late 2023, Jones was the chair of Wales for Europe.

+In the 2024 general election, Jones contested the Ceredigion Preseli constituency.
+She placed third, receiving 11.6% of the vote.

+In August 2025, Jones was shortlisted for selection by the Labour Party for the Caerdydd Ffynnon Taf constituency for the next Senedd election.